-- There are three parts in this exam and each part has three problems.
+• There are three parts in this exam and each part has three problems.
 You should complete two (and only two) problems of your choice in each part.
-Each problem is worth 10 points. - Support each answer with a complete argument.
-State completely any definitions and basic theorems that you use. - This is a closed book test.
+Each problem is worth 10 points.

+• Support each answer with a complete argument.
+State completely any definitions and basic theorems that you use.

+• This is a closed book test.
 You may only use the test and papers to write on.
 All other material is prohibited.
-Write your answer to each problem separately and write the last four digits of your ID number on the top of the first page of each answer. - The time for the exam is 3 hours.
+Write your answer to each problem separately and write the last four digits of your ID number on the top of the first page of each answer.